mitranim/imperouter/readme.md

 ### Undocumented

-Some useful constants, functions, and methods are exported but undocumented to reduce doc bloat.
-Check the [source](imperouter.mjs).
+Some useful constants and functions are exported but undocumented to reduce doc bloat.
+Check the [source](imperouter.mjs) or the [type definition](imperouter.d.ts).

 ## Do and Don't